Sputchik/sputchedtools/README.md

 		niquests = False,
 		# **request_args: headers, params, etc.
 	)
-	if not response:
-		raise response # Is 'RequestError' instance
+	if not response: # The only way this can be evaluated is by an error during request.
+Here, response is `RequestError` object with __bool__ returning False raise response

 	text = response[0]
 	await aio.open(
 		file = 'response.txt',